hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 ## Assessment of Functional Segregation

 Global and network-level measures of system segregation were calculated in accordance with [Chan et al. PNAS, 2014](https://www.pnas.org/doi/abs/10.1073/pnas.1415122111), which quantifies differences in within-network connections relative to between-network connections.
+Computation of segregation was using on Matlab R2018b.

 The code and supporting files for the assesssment of functional segregation are located in the `Segregation` folder.

 ### Main files: